From Glass' Instagram page:

 And of course, President Barack Obama chose him to paint his presidential portrait for the National Portrait Gallery.

-Two years ago in March, when the National Museum for Women in the Arts posted the challenge "Can you name 5 women artists?", not only COULD I, but I did so, each weekday for the entire month.
+Three years ago in March, when the National Museum for Women in the Arts posted the challenge "Can you name 5 women artists?", not only COULD I, but I did so, each weekday for the entire month.
 I also posted the names with their art on my website.
 It got harder and harder as the month wore on.

 Willem van Heythuysen, 2006, oil on canvas, 96x72 in. (unframed)

 Willem van Heythuysen is owned by the VMFA, now hanging in the "Tapestry Hall", in the south end of the original building. www.vmfa.museum

 Here is a link to the National Portrait Gallery about the portrait Wiley did of President Obama

 Here is a link to the National Portrait Gallery about the portrait Sherald did of First Lady Michelle Obama.
 2018